 Reverse triage: Lightning strike victims respond well to basic measures.
 With more than one victim, institute reverse triage and go to those who appear dead first and deliver CPR unless an injury incompatible with life is determined.
 Victims who are awake and breathing following a lightning strike do not typically worsen acutely.

-- Recommended Exam: Mental Status, HEENT, Neck, Heart, Lungs, Abdomen, Extremities, Back, and Neuro - Green, Yellow and Red In burn severity do not apply to Triage systems. - Refer to Rule of Nines: Remember the extent of the obvious external burn from an electrical source does not always reflect more extensive internal damage not seen.
+Recommended Exam: Mental Status, HEENT, Neck, Heart, Lungs, Abdomen, Extremities, Back, and Neuro

+- Green, Yellow and Red In burn severity do not apply to Triage systems.

+- Refer to Rule of Nines.

+- Transport and Destination:

+In general, chemical and electrical burns should be transported to a burn center.
+Burn center should be initial destination choice unless EMS system access is limited by time and/or distance.
+When EMS transport to burn center is limited, transport to and stabilization at local center is appropriate.

-• Chemical Burns:
+Chemical Burns: